Dr. Sarah Gordon, Interim Dean

-- Applicants must hold a bachelor's degree from an accredited college verified by an official transcript.
+- Applicants must hold a bachelor's degree from an institutionally accredited college verified by an official

-- Applicants must have a cumulative grade point average of 2.5 or a 3.00 on the last 30 hours of undergraduate work or hold a graduate degree from an institutionally accredited institution to be accepted into ATU.
+- Applicants must have a cumulative grade point average of 3.00 on the last 30 hours of undergraduate work or hold a graduate degree from an institutionally accredited institution to be accepted into ATU.
 Admission to graduate study does not imply admission to a specific program or to candidacy for a degree individual programs may require a higher GPA

-- Applicants must request a complete undergraduate official transcript from their bachelor's awarding institution sent directly to the Graduate College.
-Mail all materials to: Graduate College, 1507 North Boulder Avenue Tomlinson 113, Russellville, AR 7280 1.
+- Applicants must request a complete undergraduate official transcript from their bachelor's awarding institution sent directly to Graduate Admissions.
 Electronic official transcripts may be emailed to email@example.com.

-- Applicants must meet additional admission requirements specified by programs in the graduate catalog (GRE, writing samples, etc.).
+- Applicants must meet additional admission requirements specified by programs in the graduate catalog.

-*The application fee may be applied to defer an application for admission in the same program for up to one (1) calendar year from the original application date.
-If an applicant does not complete the admission process within one (1) calendar year from the original application date, or if the applicant applies to a new program, the applicant is responsible for submitting a new application fee.
+*The application fee may be applied to defer admission in the same program for up to one (1) calendar year.
+If an applicant does not complete the admission process within one (1) calendar year, or if the applicant applies to a new program, the applicant is responsible for submitting a new application fee.

 Conditional Admission for Entering Graduate Students

-- Hold a bachelor's degree from an unaccredited institution.
+- Hold a bachelor's degree from an accredited

-- Have not submitted all necessary documentation prior to initial enrollment.
+- Submit all necessary documentation prior to initial

 Former Graduate Students

-Students who have interrupted their attendance at Arkansas Tech University for at least one academic year (fall, summer, spring), but who are academically eligible to continue in a graduate degree program must reapply for admission.
-Students who are seeking readmission after suspension or dismissal must undergo a formal review by the program director and the Graduate Dean, who will determine admission eligibility.
+Students who have interrupted their attendance at ATU for more than one calendar year must reapply for admission.
+Students seeking readmission after suspension or dismissal must undergo a formal review by the program director and the Graduate Dean, who will determine admission eligibility.

 Transfer Graduate Students

-Transfer students seeking admission to Arkansas Tech University’s Graduate College must submit official transcripts from all colleges/universities where they have been officially registered in graduate coursework.
+Transfer students seeking admission to ATU’s Graduate College must submit official transcripts from all colleges/universities where they have been officially registered in graduate coursework.
 Transfer students must meet unconditional admission standards, and be in good academic standing at their previous graduate institution(s).
-Please see the Transfer of Graduate Credit section regarding transferring credit into an Arkansas Tech graduate program.
+Please see the Transfer of Graduate Credit section regarding transferring credit into an Arkansas ATU graduate program.